Getting setup for Multi-Factor Authentication (MFA)

 Landline

 The UH hard token is a usb device that you would insert into your computer's usb port.
-You would then "touch" the gold area of the hard token to authenticate.
+You would then "touch" a specific area of the hard token to authenticate.
 UH hard tokens can be purchased through the ITS Site License office.
 Please visit www.hawaii.edu/sitelic/tokens.
 Both USB A and USB C hard tokens are available.

-5. If you have the USB A hard token, make sure you see the green light flashing on the "Y" in the gold circle.
-For either hard token, press down on the token's gold area with any finger (see below for where to press).
+5. Click within the Passcode box so that there is a cursor blinking in the box.
+Press down on the token's gold area with any finger (see below for where to press).

 6. USB A hard token USB C hard token